cloudfour/guides/blog/patterns.md

 In addition to [Markdown](https://en.support.wordpress.com/markdown-quick-reference/), we have a small collection of useful shortcodes and classes to apply design patterns:

+Note that you'll need to disable the visual editor to use Markdown.
+Click on your name in the top right, and then check the "Disable the visual editor when writing" option.

 ## Box Shortcode

 <p align="center"><a href="https://cloudfour.com/thinks/an-html-attribute-potentially-worth-4-4m-to-chipotle/"><img alt="Box Example" src="https://res.cloudinary.com/cloudfour/image/upload/c_scale,f_auto,q_auto,w_400/v1580512879/blog-patterns/box.png" /></a></p>